vulinh64/spring-base/README.md

 ### Running the Required Containers

-You can run [this script (Windows only)](/run-docker.cmd) and it will start the required containers for local development: PostgreSQL and Redis.
+You can run [this script (Windows only)](/initialize-postgres-keycloak.cmd) and it will start the required containers for local development: PostgreSQL and KeyCloak.

 ## Running the Compose Stack